Self-Determination & Long Term Growth - Laying the Groundwork for the Kwikwetlem Business Park

 Location: Port Coquitlam, BC

-R. Radloff and Associates Inc. was retained to provide engineering and planning services in the land development of Kwikwetlem Indian Reserve No. 2 into a $600 million, 97-acre light-industrial & commercial development park.
+Since 2013, Radloff has been providing engineering and planning services for Kwikwetlem First Nation's ambitious 97-acre Business Park development; a project worth $600 million.
 This included road, water, sanitary and stormwater infrastructure designs.
 With regards to stormwater, this development included site grading and onsite treatment works, as well as bioswales and stormwater retention.

 Assessing connections to existing municipal services was key in identifying any required offsite upgrades as part of the overall design.